jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Markup Completion {#completion}

 _Complete markup_ refers to markup in normalized form.
-This means, for example, that the underline portion of a setext header is the same length as the heading text, or that the number of leading and trailing hash marks of an atx header are equal and that there is no extra whitespace in the header text.
+This means, for example, that the underlined portion of a setext header is the same length as the heading text, or that the number of leading and trailing hash marks of an atx header are equal and that there is no extra whitespace in the header text.
 To complete any incomplete markup at